Information for Visiting Students

 Whilst moving in Karachi one should take care to follow a few guidelines:

-Visiting students are required to have an appropriate visa from the Pakistani High Commission in their country.
+Visiting students are required to have an appropriate visa from the Pakistani High Commission in their home country.
 The visa should be for a minimum period of three months.
-The purpose of visa should be 'Visit Aga Khan University '.
+The purpose of visa should be 'Visit Aga Khan University.'
 This visa can be obtained by showing the letter of acceptance along with other personal documents to the Visa Officer.

-Upon arrival in Karachi you need to get yourself registered with the local Police Immigration Office to get the entry permit.
+Upon arrival in Karachi you need to get yourself registered with the local Police Immigration Office to get the entry permit (if applicable).
 The International Office at AKU will provide the necessary assistance.
 At least six passport size photographs will be required for immigration formalities.
 There is a nominal charge.